datacentricdesign/iob22/assignments/07-shared-pomodoro/step1.md

 This line relies on the module `signal`, saying there is an event `SIGINT` (e.g. a SIGnal INTeruption such as `CTRL+C` pressed on the keyboard), then call the function `handle_control_c()`.

-Note that the parameters 'signal' and 'frame' are imposed by the signal module which emit relies on handler that must have these two parameters.
+Note that the module `signal` imposes the parameters 'signal' and 'frame'.
+A function handler must have these two parameters to handle an event from the module `signal`.
 They provide information about the triggered event.

 Run the code.
-This time, pressing CTRL-C stop the programme.
+Pressing CTRL-C now leads to interrupting the programme.

-We have a state machine that we can start and stop, we are only missing states.
+We have a state machine that we can start and stop.
+We are only missing states.

 [Next: Step 2 - State Machine]({{site.baseurl}}/assignments/07-shared-pomodoro/step2){: .btn .btn-purple }